viktor-richard-ban/Data-Structures-and-Algorithms/BigO.md

 # Big O
 Big O time is the language and metric we use to describe the efficency of algorithms.
+Time complexity and space complexity measure how the speed of the algorithm or the extra memory an algorithm takes up, how two things change as the size of the input of the algorithm increases.

 ## Why is Big O Important in Industry?